anniezh12/hiring-engineers/answers.md

 ![weekend downtime](images/monitoring-data/downtime-weekend.png)

-I had to do some calculations since my Friday downtime will start at 7:pm and will stay until Saturday morning so I started the weekend downtime from 9:00 am Saturday and specified a duration of 48 hours.
+I had to do some calculations since my Friday downtime will start at `7:00 PM` and will stay until Saturday morning `9:00 AM`.
+I started the weekend downtime from `9:00` am Saturday and specified a duration of `48 hours`.

 ![downtime weekend](images/monitoring-data/downtime-weekend-2.png)

 >c.
-Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
+Make sure that your email is notified when you schedule the downtime and take a screen shot of that notification.

-I then recieved email notification as shown in the following images.
+I then received email notifications as shown in the following images:

 ![email notification](images/monitoring-data/email-notification-of-daily-downtime.png)